2mc/sclang-orgmode-prelude/README.md

 - `sclang-snippets.el` : Define sclang-mode keyboard shortcuts for evaluating SuperCollider code regions separated by comment lines with semicolon: `//:`.

 - `emacs-customization-general.el` : Diverse customizations, too small to put in separate files.
 Currently: Activate automatic re-opening of last session's files on startup; set Emacs default frame size to a larger size.

+- `keyboard-binding.el` : My additions and modifications to keyboard bindings of Emacs.